 Medical or Health Services Manager Average Salary

 The salary for Medical and Health Services Managers ranges between about $58,680 and $182,600 a year.

 Medical and Health Services Managers who work in District of Columbia, New York, or California, make the highest salaries.

 Below is a list of the median annual salaries for Medical and Health Services Managers in different U.S. states.

 |State||Annual Mean Salary|

 |District of Columbia||$145,760|

-What Tools do Medical and Health Services Managers Use?
+Tools & Technologies Used by Medical and Health Services Managers

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Medical and Health Services Managers: